How Much Is The Masters 2024 Prize Money On Offer?

 Coverage of The Masters will be extensively shown across BBC and Eurosport platforms, including Discovery+.

-The action will be shown from 1 pm and 7 pm GMT each day (HKT 9 pm and 3 am).
+The action will be shown from 1 pm and 7 pm GMT each day (MYT 9 pm and 3 am).

 The tournament will be shown live online via Discovery+ if you want to keep up with the tournament across a range of devices.